adamency/numen/README.md

 # Numen

-Numen is voice control for handsfree computing, empowering people who have limited or no use of their hands.
+Numen is voice control for desktop computing without a keyboard or mouse.
+It works system-wide on your Linux machine.

 ## Installation From Source